Adjusting to U.S. Culture

 • Meet with your Academic Advisor each semester.
 Meet with your Professors during their office hours if you have concerns or questions that can’t be addressed in class.

 • Plagiarism and Cheating are considered serious offenses and may result in failing the class or even suspension from school.
 Ask your professors if you have any questions about what is considered plagiarism or cheating.
-See Academic Information
+For more information, see our Academic Dishonesty Policy.

 • Don’t hesitate to ask for help so you can figure out how to do things for yourself.
 Then be independent and make choices that help you to be successful.
 Practice assertiveness by asking questions and taking action to do what is expected of you.